 Change is the only constant in our life.
 One of the most hackneyed adages comes to my mind as many Apple haters have launched scathing attacks on Apple’s product design strategy.
+In its recent event, Apple launched iPad Pro and Stylus aka Pencil among other important announcements.
+And critics of Apple have got good material to base their attacks on.

 Citing references from Steve Jobs’ speech delivered in 2007, people started hurling strong words at Apple top executives.
 Eight years ago, at a conference Jobs had said, “Who wants a stylus?!”
 “You have to get ’em, put ’em away, you lose ’em, yuck.
 Nobody wants a stylus.”